 How to handle reflux problems?

 There are many over-the-counter drugs to mitigate acid reflux symptoms.
 In serious cases, surgery might be the final solution.
-Get the Heartburn treatment in Coimbatore from the gastroenterologist.
+Get the Heartburn treatment from the gastroenterologist.

 However, since reflux is usually caused by your eating habits, the best thing you can do is to change your diet.